-The Statement on System of Internal Controls has been reviewed by the Board to ensure it accurately reflects the control system in operation during the reporting period.
+The Statement on Internal Control has been reviewed by the Board to ensure it accurately reflects the control system in operation during the reporting period.

-The Board conducted an annual review of the effectiveness of Internal Controls on 10 March 2023, including a review of annual performance against budget, risk management policy including a risk appetite statement and risk register, and was satisfied that Internal Controls were operating and effective during 2022.
+The Board conducted an annual review of the effectiveness of Internal Controls on 21 March 2024, including a review of annual performance against budget, risk management policy including a risk appetite statement and risk register, and was satisfied that Internal Controls were operating and effective during 2023.